TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-queue.rst

    .. coroutinemethod:: get()

-      Remove and return an item from the queue.
+      Remove and return an item kutoka the queue.
 If queue is empty, wait until an item is available.

    .. method:: get_nowait()